magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38468-error-when-saving-cms-pages.md

 1. Create one more website+store+storeview.
 1. Go to Content -> Hierarchy -> Add any existing CMS page to hierarchy tree.
 1. Go to Content -> Pages -> Add new Page:
-  * add any title
+  * Add any title.
-  * in "Page in Websites" section assign to both created storeviews
+  * In "Page in Websites" section assign to both created storeviews.
-  * in "Hierarchy" section assign to any category
+  * In "Hierarchy" section assign to any category.
-  * Save and continue edit
+  * Save and continue edit.

 <ins>Expected results</ins>:
-The page is saved without errors.
+The page is saved without any error.

 <ins>Actual results</ins>:
-The page saved, but you get the following error message: *Item (Magento\VersionsCms\Model\Hierarchy\Node) with the same ID "PAGE_ID" already exists"*
+The page is saved, but you get the following error message: *Item (Magento\VersionsCms\Model\Hierarchy\Node) with the same ID "PAGE_ID" already exists"*

 ## Apply the patch